-Salary - 28,000- 36,000 dependent on experience plus Veolia benefits Location - Flexible and hybrid working based in Sheffield or Nottingham with regular travel to sites across the area and occasional travel to our London office or other locations in England Hours - Full-time, permanent, 40 hours per week, Monday to Friday 08.30-17.00, some work may also be required outside office hours / at weekends To apply please provide a 1-page cover letter and a CV (max 2 pages).
+ECO Officer Salary: 32- 38,000 per annum, depending on experience plus Veolia benefits Grade: 4.3 Location: Hybrid - Kingston upon Thames KT1 3GZ Hours: 40 hours per week To apply please provide a CV max 2 A4 pages and a cover letter max 1 A4 page.
+Applications without a cover letter will not be progressed.
 When you see the world as we do, you see the chance to help the world take better care of its resources, and help it become a better place for everyone.
 It's why we're looking for someone who's just as committed as we are, to push for genuine change and bring our ambition of Ecological Transformation to life.
 We know that everyone here at Veolia can help us work alongside our communities, look after the environment, and contribute to our inclusive culture.
-What we can offer you: 25 days of annual leave.
-Access to our company pension scheme.
-Discounts on everything from groceries to well known retailers.
-Access to a range of resources to support your physical, mental and financial health; so you can lean on us whenever you need to.
-24 hour access to a virtual GP, 365 days a year, for you and family members in your household.
-One paid day every year to volunteer and support your community.
-Ongoing training and development opportunities, allowing you to reach your full potential.
-What you'll be doing: In the ECO Officer position, you will work closely with the Area ECO Manager and another ECO Officer to develop and deliver recycling improvement and community engagement projects to change resident behaviours and improve recycling rates, and will be responsible for the budget, timeline and quality of their delivery.
-You will also be responsible for delivering educational sessions to schools and tours of our Recycling facilities.
-You will identify good news stories and campaign ideas and feed them to the External Engagement team as well as working closely with this team to achieve regional and contract objectives.
+What we can offer you: Access to our company pension scheme Discounts on everything from groceries to well-known retailers Access to a range of resources to support your physical, mental and financial health, so you can lean on us whenever you need to 24 hour access to a virtual GP, 365 days a year, for you and family members in your household One paid days leave every year to volunteer and support your community Ongoing training and development opportunities, allowing you to reach your full potential What you'll be doing: In the ECO Officer position, you will work closely with the Contract ECO Manager s to develop and deliver recycling improvement and community engagement projects to change resident behaviours and improve recycling rates, and will be responsible for the budget, timeline and quality of their delivery.
+You will also be responsible for delivering educational sessions to schools and with residents in the local community.
+You will identify good news stories and campaign ideas and feed them to the regional digital and PR team, as well as working closely with this team to achieve regional and contract objectives.
 You will keep abreast of industry developments and build strong relationships with your client, customers and colleagues at all levels across the contract.
 You will also deliver internal communications campaigns to improve our safety performance and working culture.
-The team do work flexibly but as this role is engagement focused it is best suited to someone who is keen to work within the Sheffield and Nottingham areas.
-What we're looking for: Essential Understanding of PR, social media, social advertising and digital communications Experience in copywriting Experience of project and event development and delivery Superb written and verbal communication skills including presentation skills Experience of building strong stakeholder relationships Ability to identify good news stories and develop them in partnership with PR team A flexible and proactive approach that prioritises meeting our client and service user needs Strong Microsoft Office/Google Suite software skills and highly computer-literate Desirable: Recycling and waste industry knowledge Understanding or experience of working with local authorities Ability to develop creative visual content across multiple formats Advanced understanding of data management and analysis and website management Experience delivering behaviour change and/or community engagement techniques and analysing results.
-What's next?
+The team do work flexibly but as this role is engagement focused it is best suited to someone who is keen to work within Shropshire and from our Head Office in Shrewsbury What we are looking for Essential: Experience delivering behaviour change and/or community engagement techniques and analysing results Experience of project and event development and delivery Superb written and verbal communication skills including presentation skills Experience of building strong stakeholder relationships Ability to identify good news stories and develop them in partnership with PR team A flexible and proactive approach that prioritises meeting our client and service user needs Desirable: Recycling and waste industry knowledge Understanding or experience of working with local authorities Ability to develop creative visual content across multiple formats Advanced understanding of data management and analysis Understanding of PR, social media, social advertising and digital communications What's next?
 Apply today, so we can make a difference for generations to come.
 We're proud to have been named as one of The Sunday Times Best Places to Work for three consecutive years in 2023, 2024 and 2025.
 This consistent recognition reflects our commitment to our people, demonstrating that Veolia is not just transforming the environment, we're also transforming what it means to have a rewarding, purposeful career.
 We're dedicated to supporting you throughout your application journey, offering adjustments where reasonable and appropriate.
 As a proud Disability Confident Employer, we will offer an interview to applicants with a disability or long-term condition who opt-in to the Disability Confident scheme, and meet the minimum criteria for our roles.
 We're also committed to ensuring that all applicants and colleagues receive fair treatment without discrimination on any grounds, aiming to create a diverse and inclusive workplace where everyone can thrive.

 Full time

-Salary - 28,000- 36,000 dependent on experience plus Veolia benefits Location - Flexible and hybrid working based in Sheffield or Nottingham with regular travel to sites across the area and occasional travel to our London office or other locations in England Hours - Full-time, permanent, 40 hours per week, Monday to Friday 08.30-17.00, some work may also be required outside office hours / at weekends To apply please provide a 1-page cover letter and a CV (max 2 pages).
+ECO Officer Salary: 32- 38,000 per annum, depending on experience plus Veolia benefits Grade: 4.3 Location: Hybrid - Kingston upon Thames KT1 3GZ Hours: 40 hours per week To apply please provide a CV max 2 A4 pages and a cover letter max 1 A4 page.
+Applications without a cover letter will not be progressed.
 When you see the world as we do, you see the chance to help the world take better care of its resources, and help it become a better place for everyone.
 It's why we're looking for someone who's just as committed as we are, to push for genuine change and bring our ambition of Ecological Transformation to life.
 We know that everyone here at Veolia can help us work alongside our communities, look after the environment, and contribute to our inclusive culture.
-What we can offer you: 25 days of annual leave.
-Access to our company pension scheme.
-Discounts on everything from groceries to well known retailers.
-Access to a range of resources to support your physical, mental and financial health; so you can lean on us whenever you need to.
-24 hour access to a virtual GP, 365 days a year, for you and family members in your household.
-One paid day every year to volunteer and support your community.
-Ongoing training and development opportunities, allowing you to reach your full potential.
-What you'll be doing: In the ECO Officer position, you will work closely with the Area ECO Manager and another ECO Officer to develop and deliver recycling improvement and community engagement projects to change resident behaviours and improve recycling rates, and will be responsible for the budget, timeline and quality of their delivery.
-You will also be responsible for delivering educational sessions to schools and tours of our Recycling facilities.
-You will identify good news stories and campaign ideas and feed them to the External Engagement team as well as working closely with this team to achieve regional and contract objectives.
+What we can offer you: Access to our company pension scheme Discounts on everything from groceries to well-known retailers Access to a range of resources to support your physical, mental and financial health, so you can lean on us whenever you need to 24 hour access to a virtual GP, 365 days a year, for you and family members in your household One paid days leave every year to volunteer and support your community Ongoing training and development opportunities, allowing you to reach your full potential What you'll be doing: In the ECO Officer position, you will work closely with the Contract ECO Manager s to develop and deliver recycling improvement and community engagement projects to change resident behaviours and improve recycling rates, and will be responsible for the budget, timeline and quality of their delivery.
+You will also be responsible for delivering educational sessions to schools and with residents in the local community.
+You will identify good news stories and campaign ideas and feed them to the regional digital and PR team, as well as working closely with this team to achieve regional and contract objectives.
 You will keep abreast of industry developments and build strong relationships with your client, customers and colleagues at all levels across the contract.
 You will also deliver internal communications campaigns to improve our safety performance and working culture.
-The team do work flexibly but as this role is engagement focused it is best suited to someone who is keen to work within the Sheffield and Nottingham areas.
-What we're looking for: Essential Understanding of PR, social media, social advertising and digital communications Experience in copywriting Experience of project and event development and delivery Superb written and verbal communication skills including presentation skills Experience of building strong stakeholder relationships Ability to identify good news stories and develop them in partnership with PR team A flexible and proactive approach that prioritises meeting our client and service user needs Strong Microsoft Office/Google Suite software skills and highly computer-literate Desirable: Recycling and waste industry knowledge Understanding or experience of working with local authorities Ability to develop creative visual content across multiple formats Advanced understanding of data management and analysis and website management Experience delivering behaviour change and/or community engagement techniques and analysing results.
-What's next?
+The team do work flexibly but as this role is engagement focused it is best suited to someone who is keen to work within Shropshire and from our Head Office in Shrewsbury What we are looking for Essential: Experience delivering behaviour change and/or community engagement techniques and analysing results Experience of project and event development and delivery Superb written and verbal communication skills including presentation skills Experience of building strong stakeholder relationships Ability to identify good news stories and develop them in partnership with PR team A flexible and proactive approach that prioritises meeting our client and service user needs Desirable: Recycling and waste industry knowledge Understanding or experience of working with local authorities Ability to develop creative visual content across multiple formats Advanced understanding of data management and analysis Understanding of PR, social media, social advertising and digital communications What's next?
 Apply today, so we can make a difference for generations to come.
 We're proud to have been named as one of The Sunday Times Best Places to Work for three consecutive years in 2023, 2024 and 2025.
 This consistent recognition reflects our commitment to our people, demonstrating that Veolia is not just transforming the environment, we're also transforming what it means to have a rewarding, purposeful career.
 We're dedicated to supporting you throughout your application journey, offering adjustments where reasonable and appropriate.
 As a proud Disability Confident Employer, we will offer an interview to applicants with a disability or long-term condition who opt-in to the Disability Confident scheme, and meet the minimum criteria for our roles.
 We're also committed to ensuring that all applicants and colleagues receive fair treatment without discrimination on any grounds, aiming to create a diverse and inclusive workplace where everyone can thrive.

 Full time